-These questions will dig deep into your clients’ perspective on social media marketing and what they are hoping to achieve by your agency’s involvement.
+These questions will dig deep into your clients’ perspectives on social media marketing and what they are hoping to achieve through your agency’s involvement.

 #3 Value Proposition and Differentiator

-These values and differentiators are key ingredients to finding and capitalizing on your niche in the social channel.
+Understanding your client’s values and differentiators is key to finding and capitalizing on their niche across each social media network.

 Ask your client the following questions:

 - What is your value proposition?

 - Who are your competitors?